xolox/python-deb-pkg-tools/README.rst

 while other functions are meant to be called directly from Python code.
 It's currently tested on Python 2.6, 2.7 and 3.4.

+Please note that `deb-pkg-tools` is quite opinionated about how Debian binary packages should be built and it enforces some of these opinions on its users.
+Most of this can be avoided with optional function arguments and/or environment variables.
+If you find something that doesn't work to your liking and you can't work around it, feel free to ask for an additional configuration option; I try to keep an open mind about the possible use cases of my projects.

 Status
 ------